Lesson 17: Creating Files in Visual Basic 6

 End Sub

-This example uses the common dialog box to create and read the text file, which is much easier than the previous examples.Many operations are handled by the common dialog box.
-The following is the program:
+This example uses the common dialog box to create and read text files, which is more user-friendly than specifying paths directly.

 Dim linetext As String